sadiul-hakim/Big-ECommerce/ShopmeWebParent/ShopmeBackend/Notes.md

-1. OneToOne == One user has one address and only that use has that address.
+1. OneToOne == One user has one address and only that user has that address.
 So just put the address id in the user table.
 2. OneToMany / ManyToOne == One user can have many orders, but each order belongs to exactly one user.
 Add a user_id foreign key column in the orders table.